cBioPortal/session-service/README.md

 on success.
 The session is saved in a collection named {type}.
 Both source and type are saved in the session document.
 Valid types are: main_session and virtual_cohort.
-If a session with the same source, type, and data already exist in the database returns the session id of that session instead of creating a duplicate.
+If a session with the same source, type, and data already exists in the database returns the session id of that session instead of creating a duplicate.

-Example body for POST http://localhost:8080/api/sessions/msk_portal/msk_portal/main_session/:
+Example body for POST http://localhost:8080/api/sessions/msk_portal/msk_portal/main_session/
 ```
 {"title": "my main portal session", "description": "this is an example"}
 ```